-For most circumstances you will probably wish to turn your MTS files into something else, and here the process is made easy for you by Premiere.
-For YouTube or similar you would choose the H.264 format, and then use one of the many presets included in Premiere to suit the platform, here we are choosing a resolution and frame rate preset for YouTube that matches our original footage.
+For most circumstances, you will probably wish to turn your MTS files into something else, and here the process is made easy for you by Premiere.
+For YouTube or similar you would choose the format and then use one of the many presets included in Premiere to suit the platform, here we are choosing a resolution and frame rate preset for YouTube that matches our original footage.

 Selecting this and clicking export will render the sequence and automatically convert it onto the new file type for you, ready for upload to your desired medium.

-What you actually convert it to is of course dependent on how the final video will be used, but there is enough options within Premiere for more or less any eventuality or requirement.
+What you actually convert it to is, of course, dependent on how the final video will be used, but there are enough options within Premiere for more or less any eventuality or requirement.

-The first thing to do is highlight the desired sequence within the Timeline or Project Panel, and go through file>export>media to bring up the export dialogue as normal.
+The first thing to do is to highlight the desired sequence within the Timeline or Project Panel and go through file>export>media to bring up the export dialogue as normal.

-With that selected, if we look at our output file in detail we can see that although the settings match the original file as we desired, but the Output Name shows the file is an .m4v file, which is not the format we are looking for obviously.
+With that selected, if we look at our output file in detail we can see that although the settings match the original file as we desired, the Output Name shows the file is a .m4v file, which is not the format we are looking for obviously.